 - You must possess a valid, non-commercial driver's license; and

-- You must not have been granted a deferred disposition within 12 months of the date of request and/or you must not currently be on a deferred disposition in any other jurisdiction.
+- You must not have been granted a deferred disposition in Webster within 12 months of the date of request.

 You will not be eligible for a Deferred Disposition if: